Paqmind/css-positioning/README.md

 # CSS Positioning

-High-level overview of CSS positioning techniques for 2015
+High-level overview of CSS positioning techniques for 2015.

-Most important stuff.
-Site layout, menus, breadcrumbs, buttons, forms.

-All techniques before Flexbox are fundamentally flawed as general solutions.
+The most important subject.
+Used everywhere: layouts, menus, forms...

+Expensive to redevelop after a wrong choice.

+Accepted solutions must be responsive-friendly.

 ### Absolute positioning

+\- no sibling concept

+### Fixed positioning

 \- no sibling concept